Validating ML results using Tensorboard#

 pip install

-pip install tensorboard --user
+:pip install tensorboard --user

 - Or, install using container images:

-singularity pull docker://tensorflow/tensorflow
+ml singularity-container singularity pull docker://tensorflow/tensorflow singularity run tensorflow_latest.sif

 Then, initialize Tensorboard using a pre-specified port number of your choosing (e.g. 6006, 8008):